harm-smits/42docs/libs/minilibx/getting_started.md

 ---

+## Introduction

 Now that you know what MiniLibX is capable of doing, we will get started with doing some very basic things.
+These will provide you with a solid understanding of how to write performant code using this library.
+For a lot of projects, performance is of the essence, it is therefore of utmost importance that you read through this section thoroughly.

+## Initialization

 Before we can do anything with the MiniLibX library we must include the `<mlx.h>` header to access all the functions and we should execute the `mlx_init` function.
 This will establish a connection to the correct graphical system and will return a `void *` which holds the